“Once upon a time”

-“Algun dia,” someday,” “somehow,“ “someone” will pull it together.
-These coming weeks of Advent celebrate possibilities… “On that day,” says the prophet Isaiah, a vision of the ways things can be will be realized.
+“Algún día,” someday,” “somehow, “someone” will pull it together!
+These coming weeks of Advent celebrate possibilities.
+“On that day,” says the prophet Isaiah, a vision of the ways things can be will be realized.
 But wait.
 There is more.
-Our imaginations are tickled with a time to come when all God’s children can dwell together in harmony. this season polishes our imagination for an alternative to the cable news.
-The old Pepsi commercial turned a key in the US American soul twenty years ago, “I’d like to teach to world to sing in perfect harmony.”
+Our imaginations are tickled with a time to come when all God’s children can dwell together in harmony.
+This season polishes our imagination for an alternative to the 24-Hour news services.
+The old Pepsi commercial turned a key in the U.S. American soul twenty years ago, “I’d like to teach to world to sing in perfect harmony.”
 I do not know if it sold more soda pop.
 But it raised the question of this season, “How come?
 “Why not?”
 Does it have to take so long for us to find one another and to live in harmony?
 We dream of another way of being human and of living on our mother the earth in Advent.
 But first we must lean away from all the noise for some quality dream time.

 The southwestern desert has its own Advent character.
 The desert easily clears a space for Christmas longings.
 A highway across the desert is an amazing thing.
 Large machinery crafted I-10 to LA.
 Only the Hebrew imagination leveled the desert of Israel to make the journey home to Jerusalem more palatable.
 Can we not hold back a little on the decorating as we start Advent?
 Keep the space of our homes clear and simple to celebrate the nativity with more sparkle.
 Linger in Advent, since our culture tends to ignore the season and jump into Christmas in late October.
-Carols mark Advent’s four weeks – this year just over three and a Sunday.
+Especially with the trauma of this COVID year we need to savor the whole thing.
+Carols mark Advent’s four weeks – this year post November election and with awareness of our polarized and divided nation.
 The familiar lyrics and melodies are known best, “by heart.”
+And we need a highway to union and communion again through hearts.

 Fr.
 Michael Weldon, OFM